Historical Outings in Teesside | Home Instead Cleveland

 1 Adult & 1 Child: £9.75

-Open Monday, Thursday, Friday, Saturday and Sunday
+Opening Times: Open Monday, Thursday, Friday, Saturday and Sunday

-House: 10:30 – 16:00
+House: 10:30 – 16:00 Garden: 10:30 – 17:00 Cafe: 10:30 – 16:00

 The stunning Georgian Mansion is the local heritage museum for the Borough of Redcar and Cleveland is home to a variety of permanent galleries and temporary exhibitions.
-Displaying a treasure trove of artefacts displayed in the wonderful 1709 Queen Anne building which originated as a Free School for Boys.
+A treasure trove of artefacts are displayed in the wonderful 1709 Queen Anne building which originated as a Free School for Boys.
 Built by Cholmley Turner, the great-nephew of Sir William Turner, who funded the project, wanted to create the Free School for Boys as an act of philanthropy.
 Laid out in 3 bays; the school comprised of the central bay, which hosted the school, with 2 wings providing accommodation, one of which was reserved for the schoolmaster.

 Kirkleatham Hall hosts an annual programme of thrilling showcases of family events, arts performances and activities throughout the seasons.
 In the grounds a small woodland trail has been created making it accessible to all, meaning all visitors can enjoy the beautiful grounds and experience the excitement and adventure it has to offer.